Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 ## Testing

-Manual testing have been done and and documented under projects [Testing](https://github.com/users/Gomsur/projects/9)
+Manual testing have been done and and documented under projects with images and text [Testing](https://github.com/users/Gomsur/projects/9)